yl2811-cmd/Showheel/wwwroot/story-engl.md

 ### Skyleaf (Eastern foothills of Serpent's Tooth, mountain valley, ~5k)

-**Sensory Priority** — First look (snow-capped mountains + lake at the two poles of Vista), then smell (geothermal sulfur/cold high-altitude air/flower fields), then listen (asymmetrical soundscape — the mountain surface has an echo, the lake surface scatters and disappears).
+**Sensory Priority** — First look (snow-capped mountains + East Lake + East Mesas three-tiered Vista), then smell (geothermal sulfur/cold high-altitude air/flower fields), then listen (asymmetrical soundscape — echoes on the mountain surface, and sounds scatter and disappear on the lake surface).

-**Geographical Signature** — Turning around reveals two worlds: Facing west/towards the mountains, the valleys narrow, snow-capped peaks loom overhead, and sounds echo between the rock walls; facing east/towards the lake, the plains unfold, the lake shimmers with blue light, and sounds drift away, never to return.
+**Geographical Signature** — Turning around reveals two worlds: Facing west/towards the mountains, the valleys narrow, snow-capped peaks loom overhead, and sounds echo between the rock walls; facing east/towards the lake, the plains unfold, the blue light of East Lake shines, and the rusty bones of the CI meteorological tower rise from the grassland, their sounds drifting away and never returning.
 Settlement stands between the two.

+**East-facing vista (important)** — See §1.3 Skyleaf entry for details.
+Key elements: East Lake (20km, changes color under K2V light), CI ruins (weather tower/solar panel frame/collapse monitoring station) as visual anchors on the grassland, distant views of East Mesas (80-120km horizon silhouette), and Sky Fire's remnant night sky. **This is a vista completely unique to Archeon's other settlements—facing a 500-year-old uninhabited land every day.** Anna's initial feeling of "openness yet emptiness" upon arriving at Skyleaf is one of the core emotional beats in episodes 38-40.

 **Key Beat:** — Edmund came to repair the irrigation system when he was young (pipes → waterwheel → flower field → medicine → people survive = red causal chain).
 In Ep40, Anna encounters the pipes Edmund repaired.
 The flower field is in the geothermal zone of the upper valley.